William Morris: Personal life

 Morris's biographer E. P. Thompson described him as having a "robust bearing, and a slight roll in his walk", alongside a "rough beard" and "disordered hair".
 The author Henry James described Morris as "short, burly, corpulent, very careless and unfinished in his dress ...
 He has a loud voice and a nervous restless manner and a perfectly unaffected and businesslike address.
 His talk indeed is wonderfully to the point and remarkable for clear good sense."
 Morris's first biographer Mackail described him as being both "a typical Englishman" and "a typical Londoner of the middle class" albeit one who was transformed into "something quite individual" through the "force of his genius".
 MacCarthy described Morris's lifestyle as being "late Victorian, mildly bohemian, but bourgeois", with Mackail commenting that he exhibited many of the traits of the bourgeois Victorian class: "industrious, honest, fair-minded up their lights, but unexpansive and unsympathetic".
-Although he generally disliked children, Morris also exhibited a strong sense of responsibility toward his family.
+Although he generally disliked children, Morris also exhibited a strong sense of responsibility towards his family.
 Mackail nevertheless thought he "was interested in things much more than in people" and that while he did have "lasting friendships" and "deep affections", he did not allow people to "penetrate to the central part of him."